Kenneth Blaxter (animal nutritionist): Honours and awards

 Blaxter was named a Fellow of the Royal Society in 1967 and was knighted in 1977.

 From 1972 to 1975, he served as vice-president of the Royal Society of Edinburgh, and acted as its president from 1979 to 1982.
 He also served a three-year term in the 1980s as President of the Institute of Biology.

 In 1979, he received the Wolf Prize in Agriculture for his research into the nutritional requirements of ruminants.

 In 1992, he was posthumously awarded the Rank Prize in Nutrition for his lifetime contributions to nutrition science.

 Blaxter was also the recipient of honorary doctorates from Queen's University in Belfast, the Agricultural University in Norway, the University of Leeds, the University of Aberdeen and the University of Newcastle.

 Personal life

 Blaxter married sociologist Mildred Hall in 1957; they had three children together.
+The eldest child, Alison, became a lecturer at Bristol Veterinary School (University of Bristol).
+The middle child, Mark, became a zoologist at the University of Edinburgh and then at the Wellcome Sanger Institute as Leader of the Darwin Tree of Life (DToL) and Chair of Earth BioGenome Project.
 Blaxter's cousin was Mary Lyon, the well-known British geneticist.
 Blaxter was also an avid amateur painter.